-In 2015, an increase in fuel consumptions and CO_2 emissions is observed as a consequence of the increase of the national energy demand fulfilled by an increase of energy production in the natural gas fuelled plants because of a reduction of energy production from hydroelectric plants.
+In 2016, an slight increase in fuel consumptions and decrease of CO_2 emissions is observed as a consequence of the shift from coal to natural gas for energy production.

-As the main data source refers to the whole electricity production sector, the uncertainty and time-series consistency, source-specific QA/QC and verification, recalculations and planned improvements are all addressed in Annex 2.
+As the main data source refers to the all electricity production sector, the uncertainty and time-series consistency, source-specific QA/QC and verification, recalculations and planned improvements are all addressed in Annex 2.